 …

-An AP MLD may (#12808) use Multi-Link Traffic Indication element and TIM element carried in a Beacon frame to recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s).
+An AP MLD may (#12808) use Multi-Link Traffic Indication element and TIM element carried in a Beacon frame or Wake-up Request MLI Control subfield carried with an individually addressed frame to recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s).
 An AP MLD may also use Multi-Link Traffic Indication element and AID Bitmap element in a Link Recommendation frame to recommend a non-AP MLD to use one or more enabled links for all exchanges both for DL and UL.
 The AP’s indication may be carried in a broadcast or a unicast frame.

-An AP MLD shall buffer a BU with a TID at the AP MLD if the TID is not mapped to any link on which the corresponding STA of a non-AP MLD is in active mode, and it shall set the bit in the partial virtual bitmap of the TIM element that corresponds to the AID of the non-AP MLD to 1.
+An AP MLD shall buffer a BU when all STAs affiliated with the non-AP MLD are in power save mode, and it shall set the bit in the partial virtual bitmap of the TIM element that corresponds to the AID of the non-AP MLD to 1.
 The traffic indication for a non-AP MLD shall be consistent across the Beacon frames transmitted by APs affiliated with an AP MLD, which are operating on the links that are part of the multi-link setup (i.e., the bit in the partial virtual bitmap of the TIM element that matches the AID of the non-AP MLD is set to a value that reflects the status of the BUs at the AP MLD for that non-AP MLD).

-An AP MLD shall buffer an MMPDU that is not a TPC Request frame or a Link Measurement Request frame and intended for receipt by a STA affiliated with a non-AP MLD in the AP MLD when all STAs affiliated with the non-AP MLD are in power save mode.
+An AP MLD shall buffer an MMPDU that is not a TPC Request frame or a Link Measurement Request frame and intended for receipt by a STA affiliated with a non-AP MLD in the AP MLD and included a MLO Link Information element when all STAs affiliated with the non-AP MLD are in power save mode.
 In this case, the bit in the partial virtual bitmap of the TIM element that corresponds to the AID of the non-AP MLD shall be set to 1.
-An AP MLD shall not buffer a a TPC Request frame or a Link Measurement Request frame.
+An AP MLD shall not buffer a TPC Request frame or a Link Measurement Request frame.